rmountjoy92/VectorCloud/README.md

 contribute.

 ## Soon
-* make code more modular
 * develop RESTFUL API
-* add ability to 'stage' mulitple robot. commands and send on submit
 * document code
 * create how to install/run section in readme
 * create a login function to prevent unauthorized access